306: How Real Madrid and Rebel Ventures Won The Digital El Clásico By Beating Barcelona To 100 Million Facebook Fans

 Rebel Ventures has since grown to become a global leader in the intersection of sports + digital technology, working with iconic franchises such as San Francisco 49ers, Chicago Bulls, Boston Red Sox, Real Madrid, and Liverpool FC to optimize digital strategy and revenue generation.

-buy generic modafinil online Neil: So a big warm welcome to the show guys.
+Neil: So a big warm welcome to the show guys.
 Can you tell the listeners a little about yourselves and what you do?

-order accutane in canada Rafael de los Santos: Right.
+Rafael de los Santos: Right.
 I’ll start.
 I’m Rafael de los Santos.
 I’m the person responsible for the detail department now.
 I have been working for Real Madrid for the past five years.
 Before that, I used to work for a media company called Prisa and also for Microsoft and my first job was Aramedeos.

 Craig Howes: Hey there, this is Craig Howes.
 I’m the CEO and founder of Rebel Ventures.
 We are a sports digital strategy consulting firm that works with teams from all around the world to help them transform digital from a cost center to a revenue center.
 I think at this point we’ve worked with roughly 35 different organizations.
 Real Madrid obviously is our primary client.